Esri/arcgis-maps-sdk-kotlin-toolkit/microapps/SceneViewLightingOptionsApp/README.md

 - Atmosphere Effect: allows you to choose how the scene's atmosphere is rendered.
 - Space Effect: allows you to choose how outer space is displayed in the scene.

-For more information on the composable `SceneView` component and how it works, see it's [Readme](../../toolkit/geoview-compose/README.md).
+For more information on the composable `SceneView` component and how it works, see its [Readme](../../toolkit/geoview-compose/README.md).